courselabs/docker/hackathon/README.md

 They've made a start - all the components are packaged into container images and published on Docker Hub.
 Your job is to get it running in Docker Compose so they can see how it works in a test environment.

 Use this architecture diagram as the basis to model your YAML.
-It has the Docker image tags and the scale for each component:
+It has the Docker image tags for each component and the port(s) to publish:

 ![](/img/widgetario-architecture.png)